fedemendex/patchatlas-audio/docs/signals.md

 # Audio Engine — Signal and Voltage Standard

-This is the canonical reference for the virtual-voltage convention used by every kernel in the audio preview engine.
+This is the canonical reference for the virtual-voltage convention used by every kernel in the engine.
 All numbers are normative.
-Kernels must import constants from `src/engine/units.ts`; no kernel may hardcode tuning or gate constants.
+Kernels must import constants from [`src/engine/units.ts`](../src/engine/units.ts); no kernel may hardcode tuning or gate constants.
+See [`architecture.md`](architecture.md) for how kernels fit into the engine and [`adding-a-kernel.md`](adding-a-kernel.md) for the contributor workflow.

 ## Signal types